OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 ##### Controlling the PWM Outputs

-In the code, you'll notice the servo frequency set to `1000Hz`, this is to ensure the LED doesn't flicker no matter what duty cycle we set the channel to output.
-To accomplish this, we call `setFrequency()` and give it `SERVO_FREQUENCY` as the argument.
-For each channel, we can change the duty cycle on the fly by calling `setupDriver()` and sending it the channel and duty cycle number (recall this is between 0% and 100%), by changing the duty cycle, we change the average voltage sent to the LED connected to the channel - this is how the LEDs dim and brighten.
+In the code, you'll notice the servo frequency was set to 1000 Hz.
+This is to ensure the LED doesn't flicker no matter what duty cycle we set the channel to output.
+This is done in the class' constructor function by passing `SERVO_FREQUENCY` as the 2nd argument.
+For each channel, we can change the duty cycle on the fly by calling `setupDriver()` and sending it the channel and duty cycle number (recall that this is between 0% and 100%).
+By changing the duty cycle, we change the average voltage sent to the LED connected to the channel - this is how the LEDs dim and brighten.

 ##### Initializing the PWM Expansion

 If you look at the constructor (the `__init__` function), you will notice the line:

 ```
 pwmExp.driverInit()
 ```